gs-team-edwin/edmazon/README.md

 open http://localhost:8080/
 ```

-To log in as an admin, open the edmazon DB in Postico or another Postgres tool and grab the email address of the user with id 1.
+To log in as an admin (to see the admin functionality for the site), use the email "admin@admin.com".
 All users' passwords are 123456.

 # Team